Evannessa/Journal-To-Canvas-Slideshow/features-and-walkthrough.md

     - [Fading Journals](#fading-journals)
     - [Fading the Scene Gallery Config App](#fading-the-scene-gallery-config-app)

-(Note: Some of the footage below is a teeny bit outdated, with small visual and functional bugs having being fixed since they were recorded; If your interface looks a little bit different than in the videos below, it is due to those updates; but all major functionality should be the same )
+(**Note**: Some of the footage below is a teeny bit outdated, with small visual and functional bugs having being fixed since they were recorded; If your interface looks a little bit different than in the videos below, it is due to those updates; but all major functionality should be the same )

 # Display Methods

 -   Hovering over an image on an actor, item, or journal entry sheet will display controls that represent different methods by which you can display that image.

--   these controls can be toggled on and off by type or on each individual sheet (see "Customization and Utility Section" for more information)
+-   these controls can be toggled on and off by type or on each individual sheet (see "[Utilities, Settings and Customization](#utilities-settings-and-customization)" section for more information)

--   You can also click on the image itself, which will send it to whichever tile is selected as "Default" in that scene (see "Default Tiles" section for more information)
+-   You can also click on the image itself, which will send it to whichever tile is selected as "Default" in that scene (see "[Default Art Tiles](#default-art-tiles)" section for more information)

 https://user-images.githubusercontent.com/13098820/193417395-8f9aef27-7d09-47c2-8f66-a53917edae40.mp4

 > display on default tile demo

-## Window Popouts, Display Journal and Dedicated Display Scene - (Upgraded Features)
+## Window Popouts, Art Journal and Art Scene - (Upgraded Features)

 Two of the options in the controls allow you to display images in a window popout, or a dedicated Journal Entry